THEME: Diptych ~ Open Theme | JUROR: Sandrine Hermand-Grisel

-Praxis Gallery seeks the submission of photographs that celebrate the aesthetic and conceptual considerations involved in the creation of the portrait: revealing personal narratives or new anthologies through the artistic representation of the subject.
+Praxis Gallery seeks the submission of photographic art that emphasizes the significance of the journey itself over the final destination.
+The call encourages artists to share their unique perspectives and experiences of the open road.
 All genres, capture types, black & white and color, traditional and non-traditional photographic and digital post-production processes are welcome for submission.
+Curated by Dallas Crow